What is a blockchain?

 In 1991, Stuart Haber and W. Scott Stornetta built on the concept of electronic money, outlined a decade earlier, by looking at how cryptography could add digital timestamps.
 And Wei Dai’s b-money, an anonymous distributed electronic cash system—cited in the Bitcoin white paper—was revealed in 1998.

-But it wasn’t until 2008, with Dr Craig Wright’s paper “Bitcoin: A Peer to Peer Electronic Cash System”, that the technology was fully realised.
-Dr Wright established a practicable model for blockchain that incorporated ideas like digital signatures, Merkle trees, hashing and a proof-of-work consensus model.
+But it wasn’t until 2008, with Satoshi’s paper “Bitcoin: A Peer to Peer Electronic Cash System”, that the technology was fully realised.
+The whitepaper established a practicable model for blockchain that incorporated ideas like digital signatures, Merkle trees, hashing and a proof-of-work consensus model.

 Why are there many blockchains?